tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <img class="center_img" src="/img/eng_rust_tips_1/panic_java_in_rust.png"/>
 </div>
 <p/>
-Here, we may not quickly understand the exact problem in that we have no dedicated indication.
+Here, we may not quickly understand the exact problem in that we have no useful indication.

 Then, we use diag APIs in the potential key parsing point: